kmilodenisglez/drones/docs/md_endpoints/LoadMedicationItemsDescription.md

-Load a drone with medication items
+Load or Update a drone with medication items